xxshady/relib/relib/src/README.md

 ### Dead locks

-If you program dead-locks `relib` won't do anything with it and you have to kill host process.
+If your program deadlocks unloading won't work and you will have to kill the whole process.

 ## Why dynamic libraries when we already have WASM?